 Great Britain, where "the powers that be" really care about people`s quality of life.

 What about this loud pipes save lives thing some bikers spout ?
-I accept that loud exhausts might save the odd pedestrian from being hit by a motorbike but I wouldn`t have thought many pedestrians get knocked down by motorbikes anyway.
-Loud exhausts make no difference to the safety of a motorcyclist because the two things that kill most bikers are rider error (usually involving excessive speed) and cars.
-And most cars have their windows wound up and their stereo on, particularly if there are annoyingly loud motorbikes around…..
-So, “loud pipes save lives” is bollocks, it doesn`t save any motorcyclists, it just makes everyone else`s life a misery.
-Besides, if bikers are arguing that their motorbikes can only be made safe by making them deafeningly and illegally loud, they`re on a slippery slope to having them taken off the roads altogether.
+Now I accept that loud exhausts might save the odd pedestrian from being hit by a motorbike but I wouldn`t have thought many pedestrians get knocked down by motorbikes anyway.
+Loud exhausts make no difference to the safety of a motorcyclist because the two things that kill most bikers are rider error (usually involving excessive speed) and motor vehicles.
+And most of the latter have their windows wound up and their stereo on, particularly if there are annoyingly loud motorbikes around…..
+Interestingly in these days of almost universal fitment of air conditioning even more of them have their windows wound up so “loud pipes save lives” is even more bollocks than it ever was.
+Then there`s the fact that motorbikes are significantly louder going away from you than the are coming towards you.
+It`s probably due to the fact the exhausts are being ejected out the back, but I assume that bikers want to warn people in front of them, not behind them !
+Furthermore, in my experience, the bikers with the noisiest exhausts tend to be the ones who ride them the most aggressively (read unsafely) so, ironically, their loud exhausts encouraging them to think every other road user will know where they are so they can ride like idiots is actually making them less safe !
+So, yet more proof that loud pipes really don`t save any motorcyclists, they just annoy (or even wake up…..) loads of people.
+Lastly, if some bikers are arguing that their motorbikes can only be made safe by making them deafeningly and illegally loud, they`re on a slippery slope to having them banned altogether.
 So personally I wouldn`t go there if I was them.

 When we went to China for the Eclipse in 2008 I noticed that many of the Chinese traffic lights had countdown timers on, what a brilliant idea !